Allah chose the prophets and messengers as the best of examples to their nations

 “Do you not know that Allah knows what is in the heaven and earth?
 Indeed, that is in a Record.
 Indeed, for Allah, is easy.”
 (Surah Al-Hajj 22:70)

 We must believe in the predestination of Allah about the event (Qadaa) and the fate (Qadar) according to His will.
-If God wishes to occur then it will be, but He doesn’t then it does not occur at all.
-Allah knows what people do not, nothing occurs except His will.
+If God wishes to occur, then it will be, but if He doesn’t, then it does not occur at all.
+Allah knows what people do not; nothing occurs except His will.
 Allah says:

 مَّا أَصَابَكَ مِنْ حَسَنَةٍ فَمِنَ اللَّهِ وَمَا أَصَابَكَ مِن سَيِّئَةٍ فَمِن نَّفْسِكَ وَأَرْسَلْنَاكَ لِلنَّاسِ رَسُولًا وَكَفَىٰ بِاللَّهِ شَهِيدًا